It’s a tale as old as time.

 Gaining one million potential users during prelaunch is perhaps a lofty target for a small startup.
 But you can certainly expand your prelaunch reach—and your waiting list—by imitating some of Robinhood’s techniques.

-Just like Robinhood stole from the rich💰💰 and gave to the poor 🚫💰, we’re stealing borrowing from Robinhood and giving to you.
+Just like Robinhood stole from the rich💰💰 and gave to the poor 🚫💰, we’re stealing/ borrowing from Robinhood's referral program tactics and giving to you.

 Compel Immediate Action